Unboxed-Software/solana-course/content/program-testing.md

 # TL;DR

-- Testing is a **key component** of smart contract development, it ensures the code works as intended before releasing it to the public.
+- Testing is a **key component** of smart contract development because it ensures the code works as intended before releasing it to the public.
 - Solana programs support three different types of tests (unit, integration, and client-side) all of which have a specific purpose.

 # Overview

-Testing in software is very common and there are actually entire careers fields dedicated to just creating and running tests.
+Testing in software is very common and there are actually entire career fields dedicated to just creating and running tests.
 A robust testing process can minimize the amount of bugs developers introduce into production code by catching them before they pose a real issue.
 You obviously cannot test *everything*, but it’s important to try to think of all the ways you can try to break your program or cause some unintended actions with your tests.
 This is especially imperative when developing smart contracts because a single bug can lead to millions of dollars lost or stolen.

-Think back to what was discussed in the [Basic Security](./program-security.md) lesson, how can we write tests that determine if the security checks we've implemented actually work as intended and are sufficient?
+Think back to what was discussed in the [Basic Security](./program-security.md) lesson.
+How can we write tests that determine if the security checks we've implemented actually work as intended and are sufficient?
 Program security and testing go hand in hand.
 To write good tests, it's helpful to think like an attacker.
 To reiterate some of what was discussed in that lesson, the goal is to not just "get the code working", but to ensure it works properly and is robust enough to properly handle malicious input.

 The rust package manager, Cargo, natively has some tools built into it to help developers write their own automated tests.
 Whenever we make a new library project with `cargo new --lib`, a test module with a test function in it is automatically generated for us.
 You can run tests with Cargo with either `cargo test` or `cargo test-bpf`.